 The Committee oversees an annual review of our compensation programs to determine whether such programs encourage excessive risk-taking by our associates.
-The most recent review was conducted in April 2023.
+The most recent review was conducted in April 2024.
 Management and the Committee participated in the review, which included identification of the relevant compensation policies and practices, review of potential related risks, and analysis of risk-mitigating factors, including the Company's system of internal controls and oversight.
+All executive compensation incentive program payouts and awards are subject to periodic reviews by the Company's internal audit department.
+The Committee shared the information with the Enterprise Risk Management ("ERM") Committee, whose Chair, Mr. Jacob A. Lutz, III, is also a member of the Nomination and Compensation Committee.
+Beginning in June 2024, all executive compensation incentive program payouts and awards are subject to periodic reviews by the Company's internal audit department.

 The Committee determined that the potential risks arising from our compensation programs are not reasonably likely to have a material adverse effect on the Company.
 In making this determination, the Committee took into account the structure of our compensation programs, the amount of cash compensation available to associates in the form of base salary, the involvement of the Committee in setting compensation for executive officers and in particular for those individuals who can commit the Company's capital or who manage the Company's risk, and the oversight of the Board in monitoring certain risk tolerances and internal controls.